i5wye/mc-discord-bot/README.md

 # Minecraft Discord Bot

-A simple Discord bot for checking Minecraft server status and player information.
+A simple Discord bot for checking Minecraft server status and player information.🎉

+open sourse bot i will update it when i can

+!mcserver: Show you the status of a server

 ## Installation